juju/docs/src/en/clouds-manual.md

 ## Creating a controller

-You are now ready to create a Juju controller for cloud 'mymanul':
+You are now ready to create a Juju controller for cloud 'mymanual':

 ```bash
 juju bootstrap mymanual manual-controller